dcaglar/ecommerce-platform-kotlin/docs/architecture.md

 ## 10. Summary

 The `ecommerce-platform-kotlin` backend demonstrates a production-grade event-driven architecture applying DDD, SOLID, and cloud-native principles.
-The system decouples user-facing APIs from external dependencies, achieves exactly-once delivery across asynchronous flows, and provides a foundation for extending into full financial operations — including ledger reconciliation, balance tracking, and settlements.
+The system decouples user-facing APIs from external dependencies, achieves exactly-once delivery across asynchronous flows, and enforces domain invariants through factory-enforced object creation.
+Core domain classes (`Account`, `Amount`, `JournalEntry`, `Posting`) use private constructors with validated factory methods, ensuring all objects are created in valid states and preventing invalid domain modeling.
+The platform provides a foundation for extending into full financial operations — including ledger reconciliation, balance tracking, and settlements.